Every-One-Everyone | Commonly Confused Words

 etymology

-• Everyone is a single word that refers to all people in a group collectively.
+• Everyone is a single word that refers to all people collectively, as a whole or general group.

 © 2025 Lithium Lab Pte Ltd